MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/getnegativekeywordsbyentityids.md

 ---
-title: GetNegativeKeywordsByEntityIds Service Operation ms.service: bing-ads-campaign-management-service ms.topic: article
+title: GetNegativeKeywordsByEntityIds Service Operation - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Gets the negative keywords that are only associated with the specified campaigns or ad groups.
 ---
-# GetNegativeKeywordsByEntityIds Service Operation
+# GetNegativeKeywordsByEntityIds Service Operation - Campaign Management
 Gets the negative keywords that are only associated with the specified campaigns or ad groups.

 > [!NOTE]